prasannavl/dfi-emissions-handler-bot/README.md

 - Remove the use of floats for amount.
 - Note: It's used in areas where we pass to DFI / BTC CLI.
-This doesn't accept beyond 8 decimal precision.
-It will throw an error.
+This doesn't accept beyond 8 decimal precision and will throw an error anyway if `toFixed(8)` can't represent this.
+Why it's safe-ish.
-- Currently, will result in loss of precision, but the used methods for the bot serialize them with `toFixed(8)` as needed (Eg: `PoolSwapArgs` goes through `makeSerializable` that's use `toFixed(8)` to round it.
+- Currently the used methods for the bot serialize them with `toFixed(8)` as needed (Eg: `PoolSwapArgs` goes through `makeSerializable` that's use `toFixed(8)` to round it.
-- If this is too large to be expressible and returns and exp output, this will fail as they are methods that can't handle more precision on the BTC side.
+- If this is too large to be expressible with `toFixed` and returns an exponential output, this will fail as they are methods that can't handle more precision on the BTC side.
+We don't use this for EVM.
-- Rest are floored on multiply / divide on bigints.
-This can be switched to bigdecimals.
+- EVM related ones use etherjs and are floored on numerics on bigints.
+This should be switched to big decimal calc later.